devikaharshey/aadd/README.md

 ### 3. Dashboard

 View your connected projects with quick stats, manage automated scan reminders, and access recent activities.
+𝗡𝗢𝗧𝗘: The emails may land in SPAM, so keep checking for it there.

 ### 4. Select Project for Scan